gopale/TrainingWithLarisa_15-Apr-2019/readme.md

 - Browse and select the .jar file that you downloaded, and click **Finish**

-- Wait till all necessary dependencies are downloaded (it is indicated in the bottom-right corner of Studio)
+- Wait till all necessary dependencies are downloaded (progress is indicated at the bottom-right corner of Studio)

 - Now, you are ready to either add more content or run the mule app